wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 On this part, these variables can be used:

 * EWT (Estimated Waiting Time)      The waiting time estimated for the current selection of members
-* WT  (Waiting time)                The time that caller has been waited
+* WT  (Waiting time)                The time that caller has been waiting

 :Example: